Research

 Introducing the ConfliBERT Family of Language Models for Political Science (with Patrick Brandt, Vito D’Orazio & Javier Osorio)

-For decades, conflict scholars used rule-based approaches to extract information about political violence from newspapers around the world with limited results.
+For decades, conflict scholars used rule-based approaches to extract information about political violence from newspapers around the world.
 Recent technological development in Natural Language Processing allowed us to overcome the rigidity of rule-based approaches.
 We review our recent ConfliBERT language model (Hu et al. 2022) and its applications in political science.
 ConfliBERT is a Large Language Model (LLM) specifically developed to process text related to politics and violence.
 It was trained on a large domain-specific corpus in English with text related to conflict, political violence, and international politics with global coverage.
-When fine-tuned, results show that ConfliBERT has superior performance over other LLMs within its relevant domains.
+When fine-tuned, results show that ConfliBERT has superior performance over other LLMs like Gemma 2 (9B) and Llama 3.1 (7B) within its relevant domains.
 We then discuss multi-lingual extensions of ConfliBERT for Spanish and Arabic source texts and show that ConfliBERT also outperforms alternative models in their native languages.
 Finally, we discuss limitations of the models and propose further extensions.

 Expanding the Horizons: Extension of Borzyskowski & Vabulas (2019)